 6. The Guilt-Free Self-Care Permission System

-Many parents struggle with parental self care strategies because of guilt about taking time for themselves.
+Many parents struggle with self care overwhelmed parents practices because of guilt about taking time for themselves.
 This technique provides psychological permission for essential self-care.

 Reframing self-care thoughts: